Adtalem Global Education (NYSE:ATGE) Updates FY 2023 Earnings Guidance

-Adtalem Global Education (NYSE:ATGE – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $3.95-$4.20 for the period, compared to the consensus earnings per share estimate of $4.26.
+Adtalem Global Education (NYSE:ATGE – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $3.95-$4.20 for the period, compared to the consensus estimate of $4.26.
 The company issued revenue guidance of $1.38 billion-$1.45 billion, compared to the consensus revenue estimate of $1.46 billion.

-In other news, Director William V. Krehbiel acquired 10,000 shares of Adtalem Global Education stock in a transaction on Tuesday, June 14th.
-The shares were acquired at an average price of $31.67 per share, with a total value of $316,700.00.
-Following the purchase, the director now directly owns 10,000 shares in the company, valued at approximately $316,700.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Corporate insiders own 2.75% of the company’s stock.
+In other news, Director William V. Krehbiel bought 10,000 shares of the stock in a transaction on Tuesday, June 14th.
+The stock was purchased at an average price of $31.67 per share, with a total value of $316,700.00.
+Following the completion of the purchase, the director now owns 10,000 shares of the company’s stock, valued at $316,700.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+2.75% of the stock is currently owned by company insiders.

 Institutional Trading of Adtalem Global Education

-A number of institutional investors have recently bought and sold shares of the stock.
-PDT Partners LLC raised its holdings in shares of Adtalem Global Education by 132.6% in the first quarter.
-PDT Partners LLC now owns 21,826 shares of the company’s stock worth $648,000 after buying an additional 12,442 shares during the period.
-Royal Bank of Canada boosted its stake in shares of Adtalem Global Education by 12.9% during the first quarter.
-Royal Bank of Canada now owns 20,457 shares of the company’s stock valued at $607,000 after purchasing an additional 2,343 shares during the period.
-Walleye Capital LLC grew its holdings in shares of Adtalem Global Education by 26.7% in the second quarter.
-Walleye Capital LLC now owns 8,591 shares of the company’s stock worth $309,000 after purchasing an additional 1,808 shares during the last quarter.
-Envestnet Asset Management Inc. purchased a new position in shares of Adtalem Global Education in the 2nd quarter valued at $258,000.
-Finally, Centiva Capital LP purchased a new stake in shares of Adtalem Global Education during the 2nd quarter worth $216,000.
+Hedge funds have recently bought and sold shares of the stock.
+Ariel Investments LLC raised its stake in shares of Adtalem Global Education by 12.2% in the 1st quarter.
+Ariel Investments LLC now owns 5,641,162 shares of the company’s stock valued at $167,599,000 after purchasing an additional 611,402 shares during the period.
+Vanguard Group Inc. lifted its stake in Adtalem Global Education by 2.2% in the 1st quarter.
+Vanguard Group Inc. now owns 5,303,942 shares of the company’s stock valued at $157,581,000 after acquiring an additional 115,954 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in Adtalem Global Education by 1,102.1% in the second quarter.
+Goldman Sachs Group Inc. now owns 922,481 shares of the company’s stock valued at $33,182,000 after purchasing an additional 845,743 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in shares of Adtalem Global Education by 15.2% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 766,756 shares of the company’s stock valued at $22,781,000 after acquiring an additional 100,977 shares in the last quarter.
+Finally, Invesco Ltd. increased its position in shares of Adtalem Global Education by 51.4% in the first quarter.
+Invesco Ltd. now owns 435,433 shares of the company’s stock valued at $12,936,000 after acquiring an additional 147,758 shares during the last quarter.

 About Adtalem Global Education

 Adtalem Global Education Inc provides workforce solutions worldwide.
-It operates through two segments, Medical and Healthcare; and Financial Services.
-The Medical and Healthcare segment offers degree and non-degree programs in the medical and healthcare postsecondary education industry.
-This segment operates Chamberlain University, American University of the Caribbean School of Medicine, Ross University School of Medicine, and Ross University School of Veterinary Medicine.
+It operates through three segments, Chamberlain, Walden, and Medical and Veterinary.
+The Chamberlain segment offers degree and non-degree programs in the nursing and health professions postsecondary education industry.
+This segment operates Chamberlain University.

 - Get a free copy of the StockNews.com research report on Adtalem Global Education (ATGE)